-By the way, you can follow me in social media, I have my social media links in the footer of this website.
+By the way, you can follow me on social media; I have my social media links in the footer of this website.

 So there you have it.
-If you don’t know how to utilize the time that is surprisingly long, there will be no benefits for you from quitting games.
+If you don’t know how to utilize a surprisingly long time, there will be no benefits for you from quitting games.

-I stayed like this for almost 2 weeks, and I am left wondering what it is just like me playing again, but this time it is full of gossips from people.
+I stayed like this for almost 2 weeks, and I am left wondering what it is like me playing again, but this time it is full of gossip from people.

 What did I do Next?

-You see, what we fail to realize is that we need to give time to improve upon ourselves, and if we can’t do that, there is no reason for us to quit gaming.
+You see, we fail to realize that we need to give time to improve ourselves, and if we can’t do that, there is no reason for us to quit gaming.
 We need to have the will to improve upon ourselves.

-So upon realizing this, I started to meditate and think about what it is that I want, and the core reason why I quit gaming, and I found the answer.
+So, upon realizing this, I started to meditate and think about what I want, and the core reason I quit gaming, and I found the answer.

-I saw a note that I wrote when I was 21 years old when I was playing too much and couldn’t help but continue.
+I saw a note that I wrote when I was 21 years old when I played too much and couldn’t help but continue.
 It says that I want to be financially free.
 It might sound odd to you, but it is a big deal to me.
-I want to earn money in order to be free and to do what I want in life.
+I want to earn money to be free and to do what I want in life.

 I love to travel and would like to travel more.
 I would love to have a job where if I could exert all of my efforts in it, it could grow and give me freedom in the long run.

-So if you want to succeed in quitting games, I strongly suggest that you write down what your core goal is.
-As it is the one who will push you further along the way.
+So if you want to succeed in quitting games, I strongly suggest that you write down what your core goal is as it is the one that will push you further along the way.
 It is great that I realized this after scrolling through social media for 2 weeks.
 Because if I did not realize that, just imagine what I am right now.

-So all of my spare time was consumed in creating an online business, working out, reading books and generally anything to improve upon myself.
+So I spent all of my spare time creating an online business, working out, reading books, and generally, anything to improve upon myself.

-I even started to learn how to speak Nihonggo, I hope I could learn fast because I plan to go there on a vacation once my business grows.
+I even started to learn how to speak Nihonggo; I hope to learn fast because I plan to go there on a vacation once my business grows.

-I am just saying that you should use your time into something that would benefit you rather than browsing through social media or checking out when did your friend’s dog went to the vet.
+What I am saying is that you should use your time in something that would benefit you rather than browsing through social media or checking out when your friend’s dog went to the vet.